Our privacy commitment

 We need certain information to meet your expectations as a supporter; we can’t give you a tax receipt or send you information about how we are performing if we don’t have your name and address.

 We take special care with your payment card details as we must under the Payment Card Industry Data Security Standard.

-If you apply to work with us (including as a volunteer) then we will collect information (such as your work experience and references) so that we can make a decision about this.
+If you apply to work with us (including as a volunteer) then we will collect information (such as your work experience and references) so that we can decide whether to engage you.